Scheduled MonumentsWalesHorse Cliff Camp

 What is Horse Cliff Camp?

-Horse Cliff Camp is a prehistoric promontory fort situated on the Glamorgan coast in Wales.
+Horse Cliff Camp is a prehistoric promontory fort located on the Gower Peninsula in Swansea, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM192.

 What period does Horse Cliff Camp date from?

 Horse Cliff Camp dates from the prehistoric period, and is classified as a promontory fort - coastal.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Horse Cliff Camp?